MECHANISM OF ACTION

 Artist rendition

-- Serum ferritin levels peaked ~7 days after infusion, reaching stable levels at ~4 weeks2
+• Serum ferritin levels peaked ~7 days after infusion, and slowly returned to stable levels at ~4 weeks2

 INNOVATIVE MATRIX CONTROLS BIOAVAILABLE IRON RELEASE